Henry MacCormac (physician)

-Henry MacCormac (30 June 1800 – 9 June 1886) was a notable 19th-century medical doctor and candidate for a chair at Queen's University in Northern Ireland.
+Henry MacCormac (30 June 1800 – 9 June 1886) was a 19th-century medical doctor and candidate for a chair at Queen's University in Ireland.
 He was also a man of letters who corresponded with well-known Victorian-era intellectuals such as John Stuart Mill.

 Early life and background

 Henry MacCormac was born in Carnan, County Armagh, Ireland, in 1800.
 His father, John MacCormac (d.
 1811), was a wealthy linen merchant and his mother, Mary Ann Hall, (1766–1846), was the daughter of Colonel Joseph Hall, a prosperous distiller who lived at "Hall Place" in Lurgan.
 Henry MacCormac's paternal grandfather was Cornelius MacCormac, R.N., who was a high-ranking officer in the Royal Navy according to the MacCormac family records.

 Education

 Henry MacCormac qualified in Dublin, Paris and earned a Medical Doctorate at the University of Edinburgh in 1916, and also became a Licentiate of the Royal College of Physicians in Edinburgh.